 After the fasting of Idul Fitri, most weddings take place in the following six weeks, and if you're lucky, you could be invited to a typical Javanese, multi-day wedding.

 Indonesians are very friendly, earning your friendship in no time.
-If you're invited along to a celebration, enjoy the full immersion in the local culture, and join in with the
+If you're invited along to a celebration, enjoy the full immersion in the local culture, and join in with the chatting and singing.

 In West Java, you can enjoy the fresh air that the rice and tea plantations have to offer, explore the sulphuric volcanic crater of Kawah Putih, take a rowing boat out on Lake Patenggang, and be mesmerized by the 430ft (130m) waterfall known as Curug Citambur.
 But be warned, you may never want to leave.